 Covid 19 advice for visitors

-Florence Nightingale instigated the Wash Your Hands message in her Notes On Nursing in 1859 so you won’t be surprised to learn that we’re asking you to follow her advice when you visit us.
-To make sure you do it properly, Florence herself will greet you on arrival to show you how it’s done (be warned, she can be quite strict!).
+Florence Nightingale instigated the Wash Your Hands message in her Notes On Nursing in 1859 so you won’t be surprised to learn that we’re asking you to follow her advice when you can visit us!
 She also campaigned for decades for improved cleanliness for better public health, so we’ll be following in her footsteps to keep you safe during your visit.

 Enhanced safety measures